How to Guard Your Military Family Against Child Sexual Abuse

 Protecting children and promoting their well-being is a responsibility shared by parents and caregivers, professionals and organizations serving children, youth, and the broader military community.
 You can help keep your children healthy and safe by learning more about sexual abuse and problematic sexual behaviors of children and youth, providing careful supervision, establishing open communication and providing school-age children and teens tools to help keep them safe.

-It's normal to feel uneasy talking about this subject or worry about confusing your children, but you can lay the groundwork for safety and prevention with children as young as age 3.
+It's normal to feel uneasy talking about this subject or worry about confusing your children, but you can lay the groundwork for safety and prevention even with young children.
 Alert parents recognize that child sexual abuse is common, and no child is immune.
 Child sexual abuse involves the exploitation or coercion of a child for the sexual gratification of another, typically an adult or older child.
-The National Sex Offender Public Website reports that up to one in four girls and one in six boys are sexually abused prior to the age of 18.

 Despite common concerns about “stranger danger,” most child sexual abuse cases are perpetrated by family members or caregivers known to the child.
 The dynamics of child sexual abuse are complex.
 Isolated incidents do occur, but sexual abuse more commonly occurs over time and can continue for years if not exposed by parents or other adults.